 The song is the soundtrack to the ultimate underdog story.
 No soulful chorus, no major vocals, just honesty.
 All you need to do for a track like this is listen to his words.

 The most important aspect about this track is it’s glow: It’s exuberant and full of energy.
 Kanye is coasting through the verses without a care to appease.
-It’s refreshing, It’s natural!
+It’s refreshing and natural sounding.

 T-Pain’s adlibing and content on the chorus is chilling, as it’s effortless, but at the same time powerful.